donat-b/ansible-nginx/README.md

 # Defines user and group credentials used by worker processes
 nginx_user: 'www-data'

+# The first parameter sets a timeout during which a keep-alive client
+# connection will stay open on the server side.
+The zero value disables
+# keep-alive client connections.
+The optional second parameter sets a value in
+# the “Keep-Alive: timeout=time” response header field.
+Two parameters may
+# differ
+nginx_keepalive_timeout: 75

 # Defines the number of worker processes
 nginx_worker_processes: 'auto'